 What is Kubernetes?

-Open-source platform Kubernetes allows declarative configuration and automation of containerized workloads and services.
+The open-source platform Kubernetes allows declarative configuration and automation of containerized workloads and services.
 An ecosystem of great size and rapid growth resides there.
 Several Kubernetes tools, services, and support options are available.Kubernetes derives its name from Greek, meaning pilot or helmsman.
 As an abbreviation, K8S is derived from the eight letters that lie between the “K” and the “s”.
 Google’s Kubernetes project was open sourced in 2014.
 Kubernetes brings together over 15 years of Google’s production workload management experience with community-derived best-of-breed best practices.

 What is Kubernetes used for?